skillitzimberg/TemplateJS/README.md

   }
 };
 ```
+This portion of the webpack.config.js describes what the developer wants to be done when webpack bundles files - where to find what is to be imported/exported between files, what to name the file into which other files are concatenated, and where to put that file when it's done.

-To take advantage of this change the "scripts" section of the JSON manifest to use Webpack to build the project when called:
+To take advantage of this, change the "scripts" section of the JSON manifest to use Webpack to build the project when called:

 ```
 {
   "name": "directory name",